Vonng/pigsty/docs/PARAM.md

 default values: `/usr/pgsql/bin`

-The default value is a softlink created manually during the installation process, pointing to the specific Postgres version dir installed.
+The default value is a soft link created manually during the installation process, pointing to the specific Postgres version dir installed.

 For example `/usr/pgsql -> /usr/pgsql-14`.
 For more details, check [PGSQL File Structure](PGSQL-FHS) for details.